Technical Specifications

 Image processing speed

 Depends on scenery, capture settings and computing power.
 The processing of camera RAW files into the final panoramic image is a matter of a few minutes.
 Scenes with lower contrast will generally render faster.
-Scenes taken in "Fast HDR" mode will generally render faster.
+Scenes taken in "3 Shot" HDR mode will generally render faster.

-Processing will typically take between 1 and 3 minutes on current high-performance notebook hardware.
+Processing will typically take around 1 minute on current high-performance notebook hardware.

 Automation and "fail-safe" features